Partnering with United Way of Metropolitan Nashville’s Family Empowerment Program to Prevent and End Family Homelessness

 • Resources: Partnering with Nashville’s funding community to allocate goods, services, and funding more efficiently and in a more timely fashion to programs critical to reducing resident poverty

-For more information about this exciting Nashville-based project, please email TechBridge Tennessee Community Leader Samantha Sanchez.
-Or learn more about TechBridge’s Collective Action work by emailing TechBridge Director of Collective Action Karen Cramer.
+For more information about this exciting Nashville-based project, please email our Tennessee community leader, Samantha Sanchez.
+Or learn more about our collective action work by emailing our director of collective action, Karen Cramer.